sbpforward/Airbnb-in-Denver/README.md

 + Transition from Jupyter Notebooks into using code editor, Visual Studio Code.
 + Cox stated in [this article from 2016](http://insideairbnb.com/nyc-the-war-against-commercial-listings-continues/) that "Airbnb's business model incentivizes commercial use, regardless of whether it is one host that permanently rents multiple homes, or many hosts that permanently rent one entire home."
 Is this still true and is it happening in Denver?
 + Finding hosts with multiple listings that could be in possible violation of Denver's short-term rental regulations & licensing.
-+ Making my code easily transferrable to the other cities Inside Airbnb features.
++ Making my code easily transferrable to the other cities *Inside Airbnb* features.

 Describing the Data
 ------
-Learn more about Denver's Short-Term Rental Regulations & Licensing [here](https://www.denvergov.org/content/denvergov/en/denver-business-licensing-center/business-licenses/short-term-rentals/short-term-rental-faq.html).

-The data for Denver and other cities can be found on [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
+The snapshot data for Denver and other cities can be found on [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
 It seems to be updated every month or so.
-Data from previous months are archived and linked below the city's current shared data sets.
+Data from previous months are archived and linked below the city's current data sets.

 I reviewed the following .CSV fles:
 + Listings